datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

 it was done in the usecases :ref:`usecase_HCP_dataset` and :ref:`usecase_datastore`.
 From a user's perspective, the RIA store would thus stay completely hidden.

+Standard maintenance tasks by data stewards with knowledge about RIA stores and access to it can be performed easily or even in an automated fashion.
+The usecase :ref:`usecase_datastore` showcases some examples of those operations.

 Summary
 ^^^^^^^